-- Submit official transcript(s) and complete a Prerequisite Validation Form. - Submit unofficial transcript(s) or grade reports and complete a Matriculation Appeals Petition.
+- Submit official transcript(s) and complete a Prerequisite Validation form. - Submit unofficial transcript(s) or grade reports and complete a Matriculation Appeals petition.
 Petitions approved on an unofficial transcript will be approved for one semester only.
-This will provide time for the student to request official transcripts. - If you wish to challenge a prerequisite for courses other than English, ESL, math or reading on the basis of knowledge or ability or because of the unavailability of the prerequisite, submit a Matriculation Appeals Petition at any of our college's counseling offices. - Successful completion of some high school courses are accepted by the discipline as an appeal to existing prerequisites and/or corequisites.
+This will provide time for the student to request official transcripts. - Coursework must be listed on the original transcript.
+Coursework listed on a secondary transcript is not acceptable documentation. - If you wish to challenge a prerequisite for courses other than English, ESL, math or reading on the basis of knowledge or ability or because of the unavailability of the prerequisite, submit a Matriculation Appeals petition at any of our campus's counseling offices. - Successful completion of some high school courses are accepted by the discipline as an appeal to existing prerequisites and/or corequisites.
 For more information about these acceptable courses, please call the prerequisite hotline at (951) 222-8808.

-Petitions to challenge a prerequisite are available in the Counseling offices on all three colleges.
+Petitions to challenge a prerequisite are available in the Counseling Offices on all three colleges.